Young Manchester

 Direct Advice from Young Manchester

-Youth Voice is Essential: Young Manchester staff emphasize that “young people should have a seat at the table and have the opportunity to shape where and how money for young people is spent.”
+Youth Voice is Essential: Young Manchester staff emphasise that “young people should have a seat at the table and have the opportunity to shape where and how money for young people is spent.”
 Applications must demonstrate meaningful youth involvement in project design, delivery, and evaluation.

 Focus on Outcomes: Young Manchester uses outcomes-based assessment.
 Be specific about “the changes that will bring about and what difference your services will make to the people you are supporting.”